 Step 2: Truss the Turkey

 Remove the turkey from the fridge.
 Tie the legs together and fold the wings under the body.
 Set aside and let rise to room temperature.
-Now you can start to prepare and pre heat your smoker to 350°F.
+Now, you can start to prepare and pre-heat your smoker to 350°F.

 Step 3: Prepare the Wet Rub and Season Turkey

-Stir the rub into the melted butter and oil to make a paste, generously work this paste into the turkey skin and cavity.
+Stir the rub into the melted butter and oil to make a paste, and generously work this paste into the turkey skin and cavity.

 Step 4: Smoke Your Turkey!

 Transfer the prepped turkey to the roasting pan and place the roasting pan onto the grill grate.
+Place your turkey in there, and then turn it down to 230°F.

 Step 5: Adjust the Temp

-As a rule of thumb at 230°F a whole turkey will take around 30 minutes per pound.
+As a rule of thumb, at 230°F, a whole turkey will take around 30 minutes per pound.

-This should be around 6 – 8 hours depending on the size of your turkey.
+This should take 6 – 8 hours, depending on the size of your turkey.
+Continue smoking the turkey until the breast temperature reaches 150°F.

 Step 6: Continue Smoking and Basting Turkey